JakubGajewski/WordChains/README.md

 It works infallibly, however it would be nice to improve it's speed, if you enter two long words.
 That's my aim for the future.

 TODO:
-- in prior to have faster response time - run separate thread, which in the background will create all the edges, and save that result to be used for every user's question
+- in order to have quicker response time - run separate thread, which in the background will create all the edges, and save that result to be used for every user's question